ironhack-labs/lab-sql-basics/readme.md

 ## Introduction

-In this lab, you will be using the `files_for_lab/mysql_dump.sql` database.
-Load it to Sequel Pro, and there you will find a `bank` database which we will use for the following exercise.
+In this lab, you will be using the `files_for_lab/lab1_bank.sqlite` database.
+Load it into DB browser for sqlite, and there you will find a `bank` database which we will use for the following exercise.

+Open the `lab1_bank.sqlite` database in DB Browser for SQLite by selecting **Open Database** and choosing the `lab1_bank.sqlite` file.
+Once it's open, you can start working on your lab in the **Execute SQL** section.
+Don't forget to save your code regularly.

 Here, we will practice selecting and projecting data.
 You can finish all questions with only those clauses: